MatiasFrank/scalgoproto/doc/schema.md

         cat : Cat;
     }

 Here the entities in base.spr are imported in derived.spr.
-When NEKO is generated from derived.spr, the readers and writers for entities of base.spr are not generetad instead an include/import statement is generated.
+When NEKO is generated from derived.spr, the readers and writers for entities of base.spr are not generated.
+Instead an include/import statement is generated.

 ### Comments